 Client Relationship Management Reality Check

-Explore the key drivers of the industry’s new interest in CRM.
+Explore the key drivers of the industry’s renewed interest in CRM as customer centricity gets decoupled from the Core Banking system.
 Discuss a strategic execution framework that sets the stage and keeps CRM expectations and execution in check.
 Explore the business model impact, key enabling systems, customer experience and process improvement drivers.
 Understand key system components and how to lead those capabilities.
 Walk away with strategies to overcome the 6 Key Pitfalls of CRM.

 Turning Digital Banking Into a Marketing Growth Engine